algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 Testing and Adjusting

-Use sensory analysis, chemical analysis, and other quality control measures to evaluate the final product remotely.
-Using multiples quality control such as sensory analysis or chemical analysis; measures test and evaluates the final product.
+Using multiples quality control measures such as sensory analysis or chemical analysis; test and evaluates the final product.
 Adjuste the formula if necessary.

 Optimization